shwetd19/netix-application/README.md

-# Getting Started with Create React App
+# Image Gallery With JSON

 In the project directory, to run this project run: